 Athlete evaluation is the process that an athlete undergoes to be allocated a sport class and sport class status.

 To ensure a fair and level playing field all athletes competing must be given a sport class and sport class status.
 The only way to be given a sport and sport class status is through classification by an international classification panel.

 Am I eligible to participate in Para sport?
 What sports can I compete in?

 In order to be eligible for international competition, you must meet two criteria:

 1. Only certain impairments can compete in Para sport.
 These are defined in section 2 chapter 3.13 of the IPC Handbook.
 It is the International Federation for the sport that has decided which eligible impairments can compete.
 You can find this information in the Explanatory Guides to Paralympic Classification (summer sports or winter sports).
 In order to be considered eligible you will be requested to provide medical detail on your situation to the International Federation.

-2. If you have an eligible impairment for the sport, you must also meet their minimum disability criteria.
-The minimum disability criteria ensure that the impairment causes an activity limitation in that particular sport or discipline.
+2. If you have an eligible impairment for the sport, you must also meet their minimum impairment criteria.
+The minimum impairment criteria ensure that the impairment causes an activity limitation in that particular sport or discipline.
 So they are sport-specific (except for athletes with a vision impairment).
-These minimum disability criteria will be assessed during athlete evaluation.
+These minimum impairment criteria will be assessed during athlete evaluation.

 If you are interested in participating in a Para sport and want to find out if you are eligible, you can contact your National Paralympic Committee (NPC) for sport and classification opportunities at the regional or national level.

 Athletes undergo athlete evaluation on site in the days preceding international competitions.
 Classification, however, does not occur at every competition.
 You will need to consult the IF website or contact your NPC.